 - a.
-All the documents referred to in the accompanying notice and the statement pursuant to Section 102(1) of the Companies Act, 2013 shall be available for inspection through electronic mode.
-Members are requested to write to the Company on compliance@hemholding.com for inspection of said documents; and - b.
+All the documents referred to in the accompanying notice and the statement pursuant to Section 102 (1) of the Companies Act, 2013 shall be available for inspection through electronic mode.
+Members are requested to write to the Company on compliance@hemholdings.com for inspection of said documents; and - b.
 The Register of Directors and Key Managerial Personnel and their shareholding, maintained under Section 170 of the Act, and the Register of Contracts or Arrangements in which the directors are interested, maintained under Section 189 of the Act, will be available electronically for inspection by the Members during the AGM.
 All documents referred to in the Notice will also be available for electronic inspection by the Members from the date of circulation of this Notice up to the date of AGM.
-Members seeking to inspect such documents can send an email to compliance@hemholding.com.
+Members seeking to inspect such documents can send an email to compliance@hemholdings.com - 24.
+Members holding shares in physical form are requested to advise any change in their registered address, E-mail address, Contact Numbers and Bank particulars etc., to the Company's Registrar and Share Transfer Agent (RTA), Link Intime India Private Limited (LIIPL), Mumbai quoting their folio number at rnt.helpdesk@linkintime.co.in.
+Members holding shares in electronic form must send the advice about change in their registered address, E-mail address, Contact Number and bank particulars to their respective Depository Participant and not to the Company.